 Take for example the factory in West Texas that exploded.
 This company only carried a million dollar policy.
 However the medical bills and lost wages of the injured workers were well beyond the policy.
 If that company filed for bankruptcy, the injured workers and families would be left to share the meager insurance proceeds.
 This would not be the case under the current Georgia Workers’ Compensation System.
 The current law mandates that employers carry sufficient insurance and compensable claims would be paid out by the insurance companies regardless of whether of the Employer filed bankruptcy.
 In fact, if that insurance company, who wrote the workers’ compensation policy, filed for bankruptcy, Georgia has a mechanism that continues to protect the injured worker.

 ARAWC is currently lobbying our neighboring states of Tennessee and South Carolina.
 Moreover, we understand that West Virginia is also a target.
 We should not allow this special interest group to cheat Georgia’s working class.
 Hard working Georgia’s deserve better than what ARAWC is trying to sell its legislators.
-At The Ramos Law Firm, we are dedicated to protecting Georgia’s Working Class and we strongly urge you to contact your legislators should an “opt-out” bill finds its way to the Gold Dome.
+At Ramos & Law, we are dedicated to protecting Georgia’s Working Class and we strongly urge you to contact your legislators should an “opt-out” bill finds its way to the Gold Dome.